-The Call for Application to the Potsdam Summer School 2019 is over now!
+The Call for Application to the Potsdam Summer School 2019 is over!
 Thank you to all who have submitted an application.
-The selection committee will meet on May 29 and we will inform the nominated candidates shortly after.
+All candidates are chosen.

 This year’s Summer School will take place from August 20 through August 29, 2019 in Potsdam, Germany.
 It will address the central topic of connecting science and society.